• Skip to primary navigation

 4. Eat On the Go: Whether you have just a few minutes before you leave for the day or need to eat breakfast in the car or at your desk, this breakfast-in-a-jar fits the bill!
 Eat these overnight oats cold or warm.
 (Read on for tips for serving.)

 5. Super Tasty: With a balance of sweet, salty, and texture, our variety of overnight oat recipes will make the whole family happy.
-Today’s recipe–Peanut Butter Cup Overnight Oats–is one of my favorites.
 It’s like a dessert in a jar.

-blueberries, oats, walnuts, and cinnamon on a white platter
+Blueberries, oats, walnuts, and cinnamon in a teaspoon sitting on a white platter ready for Blueberry Muffin Overnight Oats.

 How to Make Overnight Oats